bgeisler1/SEED-Lab/Final Demo/README.md

 ---------------------------------------------------------------------------------------------------------------
 Computer Vision
 --
-The Computer Vision subsystem is responsible for
+The Computer Vision subsystem is responsible for recognizing blue painters tape and isolating the tape in its environment.
+The center of the tape, and the angle of the tape with  respect to the camera is found and assigned to variables that are exported to the control subsystem.
+The code is also capable of finding when the tape is at the vision limit of the screen.

 ---------------------------------------------------------------------------------------------------------------
 System Integration